Posted March 3, 2017

 As the semester progresses: Do your homework when it is assigned.
 If there is no homework, assign some to yourself.
 Check with the teacher the next day if there are questions you do not understand or cannot answer.
 Try talking to yourself as you do the questions, prompting yourself for what action comes next.
 Attend […]

-How to study for History Exams
+Read more about How to study for Math Exams »

 As the semester progresses: Review notes taken daily.
 Make sure you understand the concepts or techniques.
 When no homework has been assigned, take the opportunity to review material as much as possible.
 Make summary notes, charts, and graphs based on the textbook using headings, subheadings and details.
 Make sure your notebook is complete.
 Compare your notebook […]

-How to study for Geography Exams
+Read more about How to study for History Exams »

 As the semester progresses: Review notes taken daily.
 Make sure you understand the concepts or techniques.
 When no homework has been assigned, take the opportunity to review material as much as possible.
 Make sure your table of contents is complete.
 Compare your table of contents with another student, and complete what is missing.
 Make sure your […]

-How to study for English Exams
+Read more about How to study for Geography Exams »

 As the semester progresses: For each major work you may want to organize your notes according to the following suggested patterns: – Plot: what is the major conflict?
 How is it developed?
 What are the minor conflicts? – Literary Devices: what devices of plot has the author used?
 For what purpose? – Setting and Mood: what […]

-How to study for Business Exams
+Read more about How to study for English Exams »

 As the semester progresses: Review notes taken daily.
 Make sure you understand the concepts or techniques.
 When no homework has been assigned, take the opportunity to review material as much as possible.
 Make summary notes for each section of work, eg, advertising, social implications of computers, etc. In courses such as Accounting, Data Processing and […]